Tekcraft/starwarsunlimited/README.md

 ```
 you will see everything has being uninstalled

-And if you choose the MACOS application, you have only to discard it
+If you choose the MACOS application / Windows exe file, you have only to discard it

 ## Resources
 [ChatGPT](https://chatgpt.com/)